TheGogy/sudoku-solver/test_scripts/README.md

 As well as the data provided by the University of Bath, I have also included a [`/custom/`](../data/custom) directory containing a few puzzles I have encountered that my solver has found particularly challenging.
 If you want more sudokus, please see [here](../README.md#more-sudokus).

+> **Note**
+> When printing a the output of an unsolvable sudoku, the functions outlined here will use 'x' instead of -1.
+The solver will still output a 9x9 array of -1, as per the spec, but this increases the readability of the output in the terminal.

 ## <a name="links"></a>Links
 - [basic_tests](#basic_tests)
 - [load_array](#load_array)